amedeedaboville/hashpan/README.md

 crack the hashes with
 ./crackTables $NUMTHREADS

+NB
-NB pangen takes the list of hashes in hex.
+requires sudo access to set the cracking at max priority. pangen takes the list of hashes in hex.

 Clover HashPAN Challenge
 ========================